Low Fees - Payment Plans - Evening & Weekend Appointments

-You are entitled to your lawyer's independent professional judgment and undivided loyalty uncompromised by conflicts of interest.
+You are entitled to your lawyer's independent professional judgment and undivided loyalty compromised by conflicts of interest.

-You are entitled to be charged a reasonable fee and to have your lawyer explain in the begining how the fee will be computed and the manner and frequency of billing.
+You are entitled to be charged a reasonable fee and to have your lawyer explain in the beginning how the fee will be computed and the manner and frequency of billing.

 You are entitled to have your questions and concerns addressed in a prompt manner and to have your telephone called returned promptly.

 You are entitled to be kept informed as to the status of your matter.

 You are entitled to have your legitimate objectives respected by your lawyer including whether or not to settle your matter.

 You have the right to privacy in your dealings with your lawyer and to have your secrets and confidences preserved to the extent permitted by law.

 You may not be refused representation on the basis of race, creed, color, religion, sex, sexual orientation, age, national origin or disability.